japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveWindowFrame.md

 # ResolveWindowFrame Logical Resolution Rule

-`ResolveWindowFrame` is a logical resolution rule that the link:spark-sql-Analyzer.adoc[logical query plan analyzer] uses to <<apply, validate and resolve WindowExpression expressions>> in an entire logical query plan.
+`ResolveWindowFrame` is a logical resolution rule that the spark-sql-Analyzer.md[logical query plan analyzer] uses to <<apply, validate and resolve WindowExpression expressions>> in an entire logical query plan.

-Technically, `ResolveWindowFrame` is just a link:catalyst/Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveWindowFrame` is just a catalyst/Rule.md[Catalyst rule] for transforming spark-sql-LogicalPlan.md[logical plans], i.e. `Rule[LogicalPlan]`.

-`ResolveWindowFrame` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.
+`ResolveWindowFrame` is part of spark-sql-Analyzer.md#Resolution[Resolution] fixed-point batch of rules.

 [[transformations]]
-`ResolveWindowFrame` takes a link:spark-sql-LogicalPlan.adoc[logical plan] and does the following:
+`ResolveWindowFrame` takes a spark-sql-LogicalPlan.md[logical plan] and does the following:

 .
-Makes sure that the window frame of a `WindowFunction` is unspecified or matches the `SpecifiedWindowFrame` of the link:spark-sql-Expression-WindowSpecDefinition.adoc[WindowSpecDefinition] expression.
+Makes sure that the window frame of a `WindowFunction` is unspecified or matches the `SpecifiedWindowFrame` of the spark-sql-Expression-WindowSpecDefinition.md[WindowSpecDefinition] expression.
 +
 Reports a `AnalysisException` when the frames do not match:
 +